Date Published: 2025/08/05

 Summer is synonymous with sunshine, swimming, and boat outings.
 But behind these relaxing moments lie very real dangers.
 Every year, drownings occur — often preventable.
 Whether at a home pool or out on the water, caution is key.
 Here are some essential tips to help prevent drowning incidents.

-At the Pool: Safety First
+At the pool: Safety first

 1. Never leave a child unattended